Biodun Fatoyinbo, A Pastor Being Persecuted For The Wrong Offence.

 In Yoruba culture, you do not open the door to a stranger in a night-dress.
-Reasonable Yoruba girl will excuse herself, go inside and put a dress on.
+Reasonable Yoruba girl will excuse herself, put a dress on.

 The next episode is the most ridiculous.
 He took you from the church, drove you to a corner, and pulled you out of the car.
 He tried it at the boot and when he could not penetrate he took you to the hood for easy penetration.
 Me wo, me soro.

 As for Dakolo, he is a fall guy and he will be the greatest loser in this.
 He orchestrated this problem as a revenge to get at Fatoyinbo for the punishment meted to him in the church.
-I am sure by now; he must be regretting his action.
+I am sure by now; he must regret his action.

-Hitherto, we didn’t know but now, we all know you had abortions and that at least one or two of your children were born before wedding.
+Hitherto, we didn’t know but now, we all know you had abortions and that at least one or two of your children were born before the wedding.
 I don’t know which sensible husband will expose his wife and kids to this kind of ridicule because you want to get at a man.
-In Yoruba land, we don’t forget things like this easily, so also is the internet and I will not be surprised, if one day, one of the kids comes home crying because of this.
+In Yoruba land, we don’t forget things like this easily, so also is the internet and It won’t surprise one, if one day, one kid comes home crying because of this.

 Already, there are murmurs and whispers in some social media that Dakolo should do DNA for his children and confirm if he is actually their father?
 What a pain in the heart and this for getting back at a man?

 And for those supporting the Dakolos including the one who had a child at 16, I say kudos.
 They have a right to think the way they like and support who they chose to, but I have some questions for them.
-Where were they when fathers were reported raping their own daughters?
+Where were they when fathers raped their own daughters?
 Where were they when a senator married a child here?

-In some parts of the north today, girls barely out of their nappies are married out and you all kept mute.
-Now, because it’s one of you and because of trending and followership in social media you all went hysteria, out doing one another in a complex case that calls for serious thinking and analysis.
+In some parts of the north today, they marry girls barely out of their nappies and you all kept mute.
+Now, because it’s one of you and because of trending and followership in social media you all went hysteria, outdoing one another in a complex case that calls for serious thinking and analysis.
 Hypocrites, you all.